mgi388/darkomen/README.md

 - Install the Rust toolchain, which also installs `cargo`, by following the [Install Rust guide](https://www.rust-lang.org/tools/install)
 - Run `cargo add darkomen`

+## Important notes

+> [!NOTE]
+> This library does not ship with any game assets.
+You must have a copy of the game to get the most from this library.

+> [!NOTE]
+> This library is not developed by or endorsed by Games Workshop or Electronic Arts.

 ## License